girlbossceo/conduwuit/CONTRIBUTING.md

 To build the documentation using Nix, run: `bin/nix-build-and-cache just .#book`

+The output of the mdbook generation is in `result/`. mdbooks can be opened in your browser from the individual HTML files without any web server needed.

 ### Inclusivity and Diversity

 All **MUST** code and write with inclusivity and diversity in mind.
 See the [following page by Google on writing inclusive code and documentation](https://developers.google.com/style/inclusive-documentation).